Bathing Water Designation

 Anglian Water have confirmed to us that if the River Cam becomes “Designated Bathing Water” and has “Poor” water quality, they will start by doing a “Source Apportionment” study to understand and uncover the causes of the problem.
 This will include looking at both their various assets (pipes, pumping stations and sewage works) and other 3rd party sources.

-As Cam Valley Forum we will be very interested in the results of this Source Apportionment study.
+As Cam Valley Forum we will be very interested in the results of the Environment Agency’s investigations and the Source Apportionment study.
 We are also doing our own investigations and analysis to contribute to this official study.
+You can read a summary of these here

 We all expect that a big source of the problem will be the ageing and overloaded sewage infrastructure at Haslingfield.
 This includes the Haslingfield Sewage Treatment works, and the sewage pumping stations in the villages of Haslingfield, Harston and Grantchester, which frequently overflow in wet weather.